 How to prevent childhood obesity

-Good sleep: Some studies suggest that too little sleep might increase the risk of obesity as sleep deprivation causes hormonal imbalance which can lead to increased appetite.
+Some studies suggest that too little sleep might cause obesity, as sleep deprivation causes hormonal imbalance which can lead to increased appetite.
 Ideally, kids need 9 to 11 hours of sleep and teenagers need 8 to 10 hours of sleep.
 Early and good sleep is essential for proper growth and metabolism that helps maintain their body weight.
 Ensure that your child gets enough and sound sleep.
 (Foods that help to sleep better)

-Screen time: Limit the screen time of your kids.
-Kids who spend several hours a day watching television, playing computer games, or using their smartphones or other devices are more likely to be overweight.
+Limit the screen time of your kids.
+Kids who spend several hours a day watching television, playing computer games, or using their smartphones or other devices are more likely to cause obesity.
 According to studies reported by the Harvard School of Public Health, the reason for this may be twofold.
 Firstly, screen time eats into time that could be spent doing physical activities instead.
 Secondly, more time in front of the TV means more time for snacking and more exposure to ads for the high-sugar, high-fat foods that make up most food marketing.
 (Foods that are good for eyesight)

 If you’re worried that your child is putting on too much weight, talk to his or her doctor.
 The doctor will consider your child’s history of growth and development, your family’s weight-for-height history, and where your child lands on the growth charts.
 This can help to determine if your child’s weight is in an unhealthy range or not.
 In case your child is advised to lose weight, it should be done with utmost care and caution.
 Parents must create a safe and sensitive weight loss plan in consultation with their pediatrician or dietitian or nutritionist.
 This is because a random weight loss plan can hamper the kid’s nutrition, growth and stress levels.